repetny/dot-validators-alliance-ec202/src/pages/blog/how-to-stake.md

 image_alt: A group of people working in a cafe
 seo:
   title: Tutorial - how to stake Polkadot/Kusama on-chain
-  description: >-
-    Tutorial: how to stake Polkadot/Kusama on-chain
+  description: 'Tutorial: how to stake Polkadot/Kusama on-chain'
   extra:
     - name: 'og:type'
       value: website